jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 As said in the article __By Value__, the parameter is either a copy of a single value, or a clone to a certain depth.

 In theory the value could first come from one object, and after the call be written to another object.
 But that’s not regularly what a __Value Thru__ parameter is used for.
-The value will first be copied from one object and assigned to the parameter, and afterwards the value of the parameter is copied to the original object again.
+The value might first be copied from one object and assigned to the parameter, and afterwards the value of the parameter is copied to the original object again.

 ### Value Thru in a Diagram